IrshathBanu18/learn-backend/README.md

-# mymdb api in express
+# To create dummy api

 ```
 nvm use